Skip to content

 The older export async function + full-YAML-descriptor authoring shape stays documented as a Legacy Reference; existing legacy tools keep working unmodified — new authoring should use the typed shape.
 Background: @trailblaze/scripting Authoring Vision.

-A waypoint is a named, assertable location in the app — defined structurally (element identity, stable labels), never by content.
-Waypoints power the agent’s mental map of an app: it can ask “am I on the Inbox?”, land on a waypoint after a step, or use waypoints as checkpoints for trails.
+Trailblaze is moving fast.
+Waypoints are landing now and worth knowing about even though they’re not yet stable: named, assertable locations in the app, defined structurally (element identity, stable labels), never by content.
+Waypoints power the agent’s mental map of an app: it can ask “am I on the Inbox?”, land on a waypoint after a step, or use waypoints as trail checkpoints.
 The matchWaypoint tool runs against captured session state and returns clean matches plus near-misses (off by one assertion), so authors iterate without staged pipelines.

 See: Waypoints and App Navigation Graphs, Waypoint Discovery via matchWaypoint.